charleennewland/blog/operational_excellence_pt1.md

 Value-added activities are those that efficiently and inexpensively transform a product from raw material to finished product.
 The best way to distinguish value-added from non-value added activities is to ask the following: **“Is the customer willing to pay for it?”**.
 If the customer would not be willing to pay for it, it is considered non-value added.

 #### Types of waste
-The lean philosophy knows eight types of waste. <br> The acronym DOWNTIME is an easy way to remember the eight wastes:
+The lean philosophy knows eight types of waste.
+The acronym DOWNTIME is an easy way to remember the eight wastes:
 - **D**efects - products or services that do not meet customers' specifications and require resources to rectify
 - **O**verproduction - producing products in excess before they are truly needed
 - **W**aiting - wasting time awaiting a preceding process to finish before moving forward